tBuLi/kingdon/README.rst

 e.g. point-clouds and meshes.

 - Symbolically optimized.
+- Leverage sparseness of input.
+- Automatic broadcasting.
 - Numba enabled.
-- Automatic broadcasting.

 Code Example
 ------------
 In order to demonstrate the power of Kingdon, let us first consider the common use-case of the commutator product between a bivector and vector.

-In order to create an algebra, use `Algebra`.
-When calling `Algebra` we must provide the signature of the algebra, in this case we shall go for 3DPGA, which is the algebra :math:`\mathbb{R}_{3,0,1}`.
+In order to create an algebra, use :code:`Algebra`.
+When calling :code:`Algebra` we must provide the signature of the algebra, in this case we shall go for 3DPGA, which is the algebra :math:`\mathbb{R}_{3,0,1}`.
-In order to make elements of the algebra, `kingdon` provides the functions `Algebra.multivector`, `Algebra.vector`, `Algebra.bivector`, etc.
+In order to make elements of the algebra, :code:`kingdon` provides the functions :code:`Algebra.multivector`, :code:`Algebra.vector`, :code:`Algebra.bivector`, etc.
 These accept a sequence of values as their primary argument.
 For example: